Stephen Ziliak: Haiku Economics

 His invisible hand haiku has been erroneously credited to Etheridge Knight and Matsuo Basho.
 In 2008 and 2009 Ziliak's work on haiku economics gained international attention following a series of articles published in the Wall Street Journal, The Economist, The Chronicle of Higher Education, and National Public Radio.
-In 2011 he published an essay in Poetry magazine, "Haiku Economics: On Money, Metaphor, and the Invisible Hand".
+In 2011 he published an essay in Poetry magazine, "Haiku Economics: On Money, Metaphor, and the Invisible Hand," cited by the editors as one of the most-read articles of 2011.

 Guinnessometrics

-Ziliak's current projects include Guinnessometrics, a wholesale rethinking of experimental philosophy and econometric practice.
+Ziliak takes an economic approach to uncertainty he calls Guinnessometrics, a wholesale rethinking of experimental philosophy and econometric practice.
 He argues that randomization plus statistical significance does not equal validity, but that it must be proven by other means, including deliberately balanced and stratified experiments, small series of independent and repeated samples controlling for real error, and an economic approach to the logic of uncertainty.

 In July 2008 Ziliak was invited by the International Biometric Society and the Irish Statistical Association to present his work in Dublin on "Guinnessometrics: The Economic Foundation of Student's t," in celebration of the 100th anniversary of W.S.
 Gosset's aka "Student's" t-distribution and test.
 In 2010 Ziliak and British statistician Stephen Senn exchanged views in The Lancet.